pderichai/pderichai.github.io/_posts/2020-05-27-a-minimum-viable-tmux-config.md

 layout: blog
 ---

-- Table of Contents
-{:toc}

-## Introduction

 When I started using Tmux, I was frustrated with its unintuitive defaults and how different its keybindings were from Vim.
 Over time, I pinpointed the things that I used the most and made them easier to access.
 This is a walkthrough on how to create a minimal config that will help you become immediately more productive with Tmux.

 My config choices are subjective so it's probably best to focus on _what_ I'm configuring.
 With Tmux, it's much better to create a small custom config than to copy someone else's wholesale since the core pieces of functionality are so easily configurable.